 The protein window and recovery: protein and glutamine after training

 After training, muscles kick off repair and growth.
-How to help them and which 'window' myths are long debunked — according to meta-analyses.
+How to help them, how fast isolate is absorbed, which 'window' myths are long debunked, and why it's a sensible investment — per meta-analyses.

 How much protein you actually need

 A meta-analysis showed protein supplementation enhances gains in muscle mass and strength with resistance training, with returns plateauing around 1.6 g of protein per kg of body weight per day [1].
-A quality isolate is a convenient way to hit the target.
+The key trigger of synthesis is the amino acid leucine, which activates the mTOR pathway.
+A quality isolate is a convenient way to hit the daily target, especially when the diet falls short.

 The myth of the narrow 'anabolic window'

 The idea that you must eat protein within 30 minutes post-workout is oversimplified.
-Total daily protein and consistency matter more.
-Still, a post-workout serving is genuinely convenient: it guarantees you won't skip the dose.
+Current evidence shows total daily protein and its even distribution matter more, and the muscle 'sensitivity window' stretches over several hours.
+Still, a post-workout serving is genuinely convenient: it guarantees you won't skip the dose and will hit the daily target [1].

 Glutamine for recovery

-Glutamine is the most abundant amino acid in the body and is depleted by intense training.
-In a study in athletes, glutamine supplementation reduced markers of muscle damage [2].
+Glutamine is the most abundant amino acid in the body; it's depleted by intense training and is important for immune cells and the gut.
+In a study in athletes, glutamine supplementation reduced markers of muscle damage [3], and in a study with eccentric exercise it improved strength recovery and reduced muscle soreness [4].
 That's recovery support, especially in a dense training block.

 MY4 SPORT FINISH — close out the session